By Mike Loughrin, CEO of Transformance Advisors

 A key aspect of the lean vision is to make a cultural transformation where everyone is empowered to participate in continuous improvement.

 A lean assessment is an ideal technique for organizations to track their progress with a transformation.
-It quantifies how the culture is changing as an organization journeys through a transformation by measuring progress in terms of leadership, knowledge, teamwork, alignment, and results.
+It quantifies how the culture is changing as an organization journeys through a transformation.
+You should measure progress in terms of leadership, knowledge, teamwork, alignment, and results.

 - A culture where all functional areas are completely committed

 - Alignment from suppliers to customers and suppliers using proven best practices and emerging trends in relationship management

 Two key responsibilities for a leadership team are to: